-- 5.2.4 5.2.5The Contractor will develop method statements and risk assessments for the various construction activities to manage risks to human health.
-These documents must include provision for: - Use of appropriate PPE for construction workers; - Good hygiene practice including wearing gloves and washing hands before eating, drinking or smoking following working with potentially contaminated soils or water; and - Damping down during periods of dry weather to reduce dust generation. - 5.2.5 5.2.6Due to the presence of asbestos within the made ground, a potential contaminant linkage through inhalation of dust is likely to be present.
-In addition, slightly elevated lead, polyaromatic hydrocarbons and pH were identified in the soils although these are minor exceedances.
-In presenting its full any relevant CoCP for approval, the Contractor should set out if in its construction methodology requires requirements of (or if it does not there are none, why not): - the need for further assessment of the locations where asbestos was recorded and if necessary excavation of those areas if they are to be located in landscaping areas; and/or - placement of an inert subsoil and topsoil capping with a geotextile membrane within landscaping areas to break the pathway between the contaminants and the receptors. - 5.2.6 Guidance should be sought from the county planning authority about the publication of locations of asbestos or other contaminated material which could be considered sensitive information, before preparing a relevant CoCP. - 5.2.7 Notwithstanding the testing which may be required in Paragraph 5.2.55.2.6 the Contractor will undertake testing of all excavated soils.
-The Generic Assessment Criteria (GAC) will be used to identify their suitability for re-use on site. - 5.2.8 All site won topsoil, or topsoil brought to site, will be tested prior to use as required by BS3882.18
+- the need for further assessment of the locations where asbestos was recorded and if necessary excavation of those areas if they are to be located in landscaping areas; and/or - placement of subsoil and topsoil capping with a geotextile membrane within landscaping areas to break the pathway between the contaminants and the receptors. - 5.2.6 Guidance should be sought from the county planning authority about the publication of locations of asbestos or other contaminated material which could be considered sensitive information, before preparing a relevant CoCP. - 5.2.7 Notwithstanding the testing which may be required in Paragraph 5.2.5 the Contractor will undertake testing of all excavated soils.
+The Generic Assessment Criteria (GAC) will be used to identify their suitability for re-use on site. - 5.2.8 All site won topsoil, or topsoil brought to site, will be tested prior to use as required by BS3882.